Install the headset race.

-The M6 fastener torque is 8-10 N-m, but the first few times you install an insert you may need a bit more torque.
+Tighten the M6 fastener.
 Check that the steer tube is clamped tightly by attempting to rotate it in the clamp after tightening.
 It should not rotate.

 Install the the steer tube with lower crown, and the upper crown with insert and adjust the pre-load on your headset.

 Slide the fork to the correct position:

 - Make sure your seals will not hit the lower clamp.

 - If you have a Fox 40 and you are running a low offset, make sure the arch will not hit the frame.
 Read the Frame Compatibility page.

 Tighten the M6 fastener in the upper crown.

 Tighten the M5 fasteners.
 Repeat the fasteners in the lower stanchion clamps at least once to ensure they have equal torque.
 Do not over tighten them!

 Use a strap to hold the fork so it will not slide out.
 Then remove the stem and upper clamp.